Get all the latest data for Thessaloniki

 How will new infrastructure projects affect property prices in Thessaloniki over 5 years?

-The three major infrastructure projects most likely to affect Thessaloniki property prices over the next five years are the Kalamaria metro extension (now operational), the Eastern Ring Road Flyover project, and the Thessaloniki Port master plan investments, all of which improve either mobility or employment in specific parts of the city.
+The three major infrastructure projects most likely to affect Thessaloniki property prices over 5 years are the Kalamaria metro extension, the TIF redevelopment, and the Thessaloniki port expansion.

 How will population growth and other factors impact property values in Thessaloniki in 5 years?